Joanne Katz

 Joanne Katz is an epidemiologist, biostatistician, and Professor of International Health at the Johns Hopkins Bloomberg School of Public Health.
-She holds joint appointments in the Departments of Biostatistics, Epidemiology and Ophthalmology (School of Medicine).
+She holds joint appointments in the Departments of Biostatistics, Epidemiology and Ophthalmology within the School of Medicine.
 Her expertise is in maternal, neonatal, and child health.
-She has contributed to the design, conduct and analysis of data from large community based intervention trials on nutritional and other interventions in Indonesia, Philippines, Bangladesh, Nepal and other countries.
+She has contributed to the design, conduct and analysis of data from large community-based intervention trials on nutritional and other interventions in Indonesia, Philippines, Bangladesh, Nepal, and other countries.